LBHackney-IT/lbh-webmap-template/README.md

         "column_A":"ascending",
         "column_B":"descending"
     }

-    // The final Table will result in data sorted by first
+    ["// The final Table will result in data sorted by first
     // column_A ascending, then by column_B descending.
-    // **Note** If any columns have been renamed/replaced, please use the new names
+    // **Note** If any columns have been renamed/replaced, please use the new names"]

 ```
 | Option | Type | Required | Description | Default |